UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Ideal CustomerActive Usage Manager“Set It and Forget It” Homeowner

-The Verdict: Gexa Energy is often the “Price Leader for Medium Usage” because their bill credits can drive your effective rate down significantly if you consistently use over 1,000 kWh.
-Just Energy is typically the “Stability Leader,” offering plans that are less confusing and less likely to spike if your usage fluctuates.
+The Verdict: Gexa Energy frequently acts as the price leader for medium-usage homes because their aggressive bill credits drive down your effective rate — provided you consistently use over 1,000 kWh.
+Just Energy operates as the stability leader, offering simpler plans that are less likely to spike if your energy consumption fluctuates.
+Importantly, Gexa currently holds a prestigious 5-star rating from the Public Utility Commission (PUC) of Texas, which serves as a massive trust signal for their customer service and transparent complaint resolution.

 Quick decision guide comparison between Provider A for solar-friendly homes and Provider B for high electric use.